Stockton Brain Injury Lawyer

-If your brain is damaged when you experience a head injury, this is referred to as a “traumatic brain injury.”
-Generally, there are two major categories of traumatic brain injury:
+If your brain is damaged when you experience a head injury, this is a "traumatic brain injury."
+Generally, there are two significant categories of traumatic brain injury:

 - Open (Penetrating) Head Injury: This type of injury occurs when an object penetrates the skull and enters the brain.
-Skull fractures that cause a piece of the skull bone to penetrate the brain constitute the most common type of open head injury.
+Skull fractures that cause a piece of the skull bone to penetrate the brain constitute the most common open-head injury.
 Open head injuries frequently are caused by motor vehicle accidents or falling accidents.

-- Closed Head Injury: With this type of head injury, there is no actual penetration of the skull.
+- Closed Head Injury: With this type of head injury, there is no actual skull penetration.
 The injury occurs when a sudden, violent motion causes the brain to impact the hard interior of the skull.
-Car accidents constitute a common scenario where these injuries occur when a vehicle occupant’s head impacts the windshield.
-Closed head injuries can take a couple of forms: (1) focal, meaning the injury occurs in one area, and (2) diffuse, meaning tissues and cell throughout the brain are affected.
+Car accidents are common causes of head injuries and often occur when a vehicle occupant's head strikes the steering wheel, windshield, or airbag.
+Typical forms of closed head injuries include focal traumatic injury, meaning the trauma occurs in one area, and diffuse axonal injury, where tissues and cells of the brain are affected.

 Damage to the brain that results from a head injury can take several forms:

-- Tearing: Small tears occur when the brain is injured.
+- Tearing of the Brain: Small tears occur when the brain is injured.
 The tears are microscopic and typically unobservable in an MRI or CT scan.

-- Bruising (Bleeding): When the brain is injured blood vessels can tear.
+- Bruising (Bleeding): When the brain is injured, blood vessels can tear.
 This causes blood to pool within the brain and exact pressure on brain tissue.
-This pressure can cause the affected brain tissue to die off, so the functioning of the brain is impaired.
+This pressure can cause the affected brain tissue to die off, impairing the brain's functioning.